up42/docs/source/up42-blocks/data/pleiades-display.rst

 Block type: ``DATA``

-This block provides pansharpened Pléiades HR imagery intersecting a given bounding box or AOI.
+This block delivers pansharpened Pléiades HR imagery intersecting a given bounding box or AOI.
 The block outputs a DIMAP file and will store the AOI within the output feature geometry.

 The available output bands of the Pleiades block are: red, green, blue and near infrared.
 Pansharpened Pléiades HR imagery has a spatial resolution of 0.5x0.5m.
 The multispectral bands have a resolution of 2x2m.